22nd Annual Moby-Dick Marathon

 Um agradecimento especial ao Azorean Maritime Historical Society e ao Consulado de Portugal em New Bedford.

-Recharge and warm up with New Bedford’s finest chowders from local restaurants – Destination Soups, Freestones, Tia Maria’s, and Whalers’ Tavern.
-Guaranteed to get you through the night!
+Re-charge and warm up with New Bedford’s finest chowders and soups from local restaurants – Destination Soups, Freestone’s City Grill, Tia Maria’s European Cafe, and Quahog Republic Whaler’s Tavern.
+Moby-Dick Brewing Co. will be serving up local brews in the Decanter Taproom.

 Sunday, January 7

-Enjoy malasadas and all the trimmings to fuel you up for the home stretch!
+Enjoy malassadas, provided by Inner Bay Café, and all the trimmings to fuel you up for the home stretch!

 Around 1 pm Epilogue